Skip to main content

 A wellness app’s privacy policy dictates whether your personal health data remains a private record or becomes a commercial asset.

 This initial transaction is just the beginning of a complex data supply chain.
-Your anonymized profile can be sold and resold, traveling to advertisers, insurance underwriters, and other entities who see your as a predictive tool for their own financial gain.
+Your anonymized profile can be sold and resold, traveling to advertisers, insurance underwriters, and other entities who see your health data as a predictive tool for their own financial gain.

 The information you share in confidence, believing it is part of a private wellness endeavor, is often being broadcast to an unseen and unregulated marketplace.
 The app becomes a gateway, and the currency is the most sensitive information about your life.